Some of the offers on this page may have expired.

 Why it’s best for gas and groceries

 One of the top cash back options, this card earns 6 percent cash back on U.S. supermarket purchases (up to $6,000 per year, then 1 percent), 3 percent cash back on transit and U.S. gas station purchases and 1 percent on all other purchases.
-In addition to high cash back rates in useful categories, new cardholders can also take advantage of the generous welcome offer: Earn a $300 statement credit after spending $3,000 with your card in the first 6 months.
+In addition to high cash back rates in useful categories, new cardholders can also take advantage of the generous welcome offer: Earn 20% back on Amazon.com purchases on the card within the first 6 months of card membership, up to $200 back.
+Plus, earn $150 back after you spend $3,000 in purchases on the card within the first 6 months of card membership.
+You will receive cash back in the form of statement credits.
 The card does charge a $95 annual fee, but it’s waived in the first year.

 Read our Blue Cash Preferred® Card from American Express review.